muddassir235/kmacros/README.md

 # kmacros
 [![Release](https://jitpack.io/v/muddassir235/kmacros.svg?style=flat-square)](https://jitpack.io/#muddassir235/kmacros/)

 Useful Kotlin functions/methods and extensions for Android which help you develop quicker.
+More methods and extensions coming soon.
+Add this library to your project to avoid writing boilerplate code and focus on what you want to develop.

 ## Add Dependencies
 Add the following in your project level build.gradle